pgpglobal/staging/README.md

 <a id="sidebar-functionality"></a>
 #### Sidebar Functionality

-1. Archive Months List needs to become dynamic
+1. Archive Months list showing duplicates
 2. Flickr needs to be dynamic.
 Options
     * Get URLs of last 3 and then follow the normal embed method
       * Cache these